learn-co-curriculum/hs-forms-study-guide/README.md

 Now we’ve got our params hash with all of the pertinent info we need for a new Foursquare search, but where is this info headed?
 (Hint: We set this destination with the `action` and `method` attributes of our form.)
 That's right.
 It's headed to our `post ‘/results’` route, so we'll need to add some instructions for Sinatra there.

 The rest of this walk-through relies on having a Foursquare model already in place.
-Check out `/models/foursquare.rb` in the demo to see the model we'll be working with to build tweets.
+Check out `/models/foursquare.rb` in the demo to see the model we'll be working with to pull a list of restaurants.

 We're going to use this Foursquare model to create a new instance of a Neighborhood in the controller.
 Notice that we have included `require './models/foursquare.rb'` at the top of `application_controller.rb` - a very important step in making sure the code in `application_controller.rb` has access to the code in `foursquare.rb`.